richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 and again filtered the projects file with jq, to get my project list in the namespace format that terraform import can use.

-Now what's left is importing my project list to terraform.

 ### Importing Gitlab data into Terraform state files

 This look way longer that I anticipated.